Weighed l1 on the simplex: Compressive sensing meets locality: Proposed Method

-Above, the inequality follows from the fact that atoms within $S$ are the closest to the point $\y$.
-Therefore, the $k$-sparse representation using the vertices in $S$ is the optimal solution to the $\ell_{W,0}$ minimization problem. \end{proof}

-Motivated by the fact that the weighted $\ell_0$ metric enforces local reconstructions and with the goal of obtaining a regularization amenable to optimization, we define a convex relaxation of the weighted $\ell_0$ problem. \begin{definition} Assume $m$ landmark points $\a_1, \a_2, ..., \a_m$ in $\real^{d}$ with a unique Delaunay triangulation.
-Let the point $\z\in \real^{d}$ have the following representation, $\z = \sum_{i=1}^{m} x_i \a_i$ with the coefficient vector $\x$ supported on the probability simplex in $\real^{m}$.
-The \emph{weighted $\ell_1$} metric is defined as
+Above, the first inequality follows from the definition of a Delaunay triangulation (see Definition $1$).
+Therefore, the sparse representation using the vertices in $T$ is the optimal solution to the $\ell_{W,0}$ minimization problem. \end{proof} Motivated by the fact that the weighted $\ell_0$ metric enforces local reconstructions and with the goal of obtaining a regularization amenable to optimization, we define a convex relaxation of the weighted $\ell_0$ problem. \begin{definition} Assume $m$ landmark points $\a_1, \a_2, ..., \a_m$ in $\real^{d}$ with a unique Delaunay triangulation.
+Let the point $\z\in \real^{d}$ have the following representation, $\z = \sum_{i=1}^{m} x_i \a_i$ with $\x\in \Delta^m$.
+The \emph{weighted $\ell_1$} metric is defined as follows: